Panasonic Toughbook CF-Y7

 The Core 2 Duo for laptops is identical to the desktop Core 2 Duo processors but the notebook-processors work with lower voltages (0.95 to 1188 Volt) and a lower Frontside bus clock (1066 vs 667 MHz).
 The performance of equally clocked notebooks is 20-25% lower than Desktop PCs because of the lower Frontside bus clock and the slower hard disks.

 76.71%: This rating is not convincing.
-It must be considered, that there exist hardly any laptops, which receive a rating below 60%.
-This notebook is evaluated below average, this is not really a recommendation for purchase.
+The laptop is evaluated below average, this is not really a recommendation for purchase.